sascha-nabrotzky/sascha-nabrotzky.github.io/README.md

-# "I'm a Frontend Developer and learning programming React/JavaScript"
+# "I'm a UI/UX-Designer and Frontend Developer, with this project i'm learning programming with React/JavaScript"

 I created this website with Gatsby.js and it will be further optimized depending on the level of knowledge.